modularizer/weargaroo/README.md

 # Weargaroo
-Make your own solar -powered smart watch!
+Make your own smart watch!
 Built with the [Seeeduino XIAO BLE Sense](https://www.seeedstudio.com/Seeed-XIAO-BLE-Sense-nRF52840-p-5253.html) microcontroller, this watch can be programmed in either Arduino or CircuitPython.
 For the purposes of this project we will be using CircuitPython.

 # Features
  * **Color Screen** (240x240 RGB TFT via SPI)